zetev0l/zetev0l/README.md

 </div>

 # Qn'A :
+### Where are my Repositories and Projects?
+- Privated, I dont like showing stuff openly.
 ### Do you have a Roblox account?
 - You can follow me on [@spheritone](https://www.roblox.com/users/5844980816/profile) Roblox.
 ### Where do I live?